 To complete WIC benefit transfer on the day of your appointment, you need to have specific items with you.
 You need to have your transfer form, WIC transfer card or VOC.
 Without transfer identification, it will be difficult to for an agent to transfer your benefits.
 In addition, you are going to need proof of your identification, such as a passport or driver’s license.

 Your credentials allow the agent to confirm that you want to continue with the transfer process.
 Providing identification helps to prevent fraudulent benefit claims.
 For details on the types of identification that facilities look for in order to complete a WIC transfer, download our informative guide.

 What if I do not have a WIC transfer form, card or VOC?

 If you do not have a transfer form, WIC identification card or VOC, the facility will complete the WIC transfer at a slower pace.
 The office will have to call the facility you last received benefits from in order to gather information about your history in the program.
 Also, it is not guaranteed your previous office can provide the information the agent assisting you needs to complete the WIC transfer at that moment.
 You will likely need to wait a few hours or days in order for the agency to gather the information it needs to transfer your WIC benefits.

-What if the office cannot determine my eligibility for a WIC transfer?
+What if the office cannot determine my qualifications for a WIC transfer?

 If you have proper WIC transfer documentation, but the agency cannot determine your eligibility, you need to make a certification appointment.
 The appointment will allow the facility to review details about you and your family in order to determine your eligibility.